knowrahman/AWS-SAA-C02-Course/README.md

 If data is easily creatable from a primary data set, this would be a great place to store the output from another data set.

+for eample for replica copies, don't use it for only copy of the data only replica, dont use it for frequently accessed data either

 #### 1.4.9.4.
 S3 Glacier